What is same day student absence notification?

 No. Schools can choose how they advise parent/carers based on their local context e.g. schools may choose to notify by email, SMS, phone call or home visit.

 Same day notification still applies to students who are 'independent' or are mature age and are absent from school without explanation.
 The notification will be made to the nominated contact person in OneSchool - which may be the student themselves.
+Schools can refer to OneSchool for information on how to change a student's independent status.

 Are schools required to purchase a new system if they are happy with their current process?